bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns the number of tokens.

-[DOMTokenList/item](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/item "The item() method of the DOMTokenList interface returns an item in the list by its index.")
+[DOMTokenList/item](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/item 'The item() method of the DOMTokenList interface returns an item in the list by its index.')

 In all current engines.